 Parents planning to save for their child’s future can consider investing in this fund.

-7. LIC MF Children Gift Fund Direct Plan child investment plan – (One-time investment plan for child in LIC)
+7. LIC MF Children Gift Fund Child investment plan – (One-time investment plan for a child in LIC)

 The primary investment objective of the fund is to seek to generate capital appreciation & provide long-term growth opportunities by investing in a portfolio constituted of equity securities & equity-related securities and the secondary objective is to generate consistent returns by investing in debt and money market securities.